-The following Wills & Probate guidance note Produced in partnership with Jenny Bird and Charlotte Kynaston of Macfarlanes provides comprehensive and up to date legal information covering:
+The following Wills & Probate practice note Produced in partnership with Jenny Bird and Charlotte Kynaston of Macfarlanes provides comprehensive and up to date legal information covering:

 An individual who performs certain duties which a personal representative (PR) would perform to administer a deceased’s estate intermeddles in the estate.
 By performing these duties, the individual holds themselves out to be a PR and is deemed to have accepted the role as PR.
 This is the case even if the individual is not entitled to be a PR or does not wish to be a PR of the deceased’s estate.

 An individual who intermeddles in an estate is liable as an executor de son tort (broadly translated, an executor by their own wrongdoing).
 The concept derives from the general principle that if someone without authority acts as if they have authority, they should be held accountable as if they had that authority.
 On a practical level, the concept prevents individuals from administering an estate without taking out a grant of representation and thereby escaping all liability for their actions.